 Introduction

 Plant phenology informs about cyclical patterns of growth and developmental stages (Hopp, 1974) which are responsive to climate change (Scranton and Amarasekare, 2017).
 In seasonal climates, plant reproductive strategies and phenology have strong implications for species fitness, which in turn affect community composition (Donohue, 2005; Poschlod et al., 2013).
 Studies focusing on reproductive phenology have centred on flowering time, seed maturation and dispersal onset, describing a fast-slow continuum of reproductive phenology (Segrestin et al., 2018; Segrestin, Navas and Garnier, 2020).
 Comparatively, few studies have focused on germination phenology, despite being a sensitive and irreversible process fundamental for regeneration (Baskin and Baskin, 2014).
-Early season germination can benefit individuals with longer growing seasons (Donohue et al., 2010) and give a competitive edge limited resources individuals germinating later (Verdú and Traveset, 2005).
+Early season germination can benefit individuals with longer growing seasons (Donohue et al., 2010) and give a competitive edge in the use of limited resources versus individuals germinating later (Verdú and Traveset, 2005).
 However, early germination also involves higher mortality risks (Thomson, King and Schultz, 2017) due to warm spells or frost events compared to a more conservative strategy of delayed germination (ten Brink, Gremer and Kokko, 2020).
 Germination phenology is therefore a key trait for regeneration, influencing population and community dynamics in response to environmental change (Kimball et al., 2011; Levine, Mceachern and Cowan, 2011; Huang et al., 2016).
 Common adaptations to regulate germination phenology include bet-hedging strategies that spread mortality risk with several germination pulses (Simons, 2011); responses to environmental cues that trigger germination under a certain amount of temperature, moisture or light (Donohue et al., 2010; Baskin and Baskin, 2014); or a combination of both (Graham, Smith and Simons, 2014).

 Germination phenology has been studied in annual species from unpredictable water-dependent communities (Kimball et al., 2011; Gremer and Venable, 2014; Thomson, King and Schultz, 2017; ten Brink, Gremer and Kokko, 2020), but environmental regulation of germination phenology is also expected in other systems influenced by seasonality and climate change (Walck et al., 2011).
 One important example is found in alpine and arctic ecosystems, where seed production and germination are strongly influenced by microclimatic conditions (Mondoni, Jiménez-Alfaro and Cavieres, 2022).
 Alpine areas are characterized by short growing seasons and display changing climatic conditions at different spatial scales (Körner, 2021).
 Under these circumstances, germination phenology is of vital importance to match favourable conditions and to prevent unsuitable winter climate during seed regeneration (Gremer et al., 2020).
 The global alpine germination syndrome has been characterized by a general requirement of cold-wet stratification followed by warm temperatures (Fernández-Pascual et al., 2021).
 This cold-wet stratification has dormancy-alleviating properties and it is assumed to happen under snow, which additionally provides thermal insulation from freeze-thaw winter events (Decker et al., 2003).
 Post-winter germination has been strongly influenced by snow manipulation experiments (Drescher and Thomas, 2013; Drescher, 2014) possibly because with no snow protection, temperatures drop below zero and the development of freezing tolerance has a potential fitness cost for species (Agrawal, Conner and Stinchcombe, 2004).
 In high-elevation areas with Mediterranean-like climates, species may follow a mediterranean germination syndrome by which seeds germinate immediately after dispersal if water is available, but also show enhanced germination with cold-wet stratification and relatively high temperatures (Giménez-Benavides, Escudero and Pérez-García, 2005; Giménez-Benavides et al., 2018).
-Despite these general syndromes, little is known about germination phenology in temperate and Mediterranean alpine systems, where germination strategies are known to vary in response to local elevation gradients (Fernández-Pascual et al., 2017), light exposures (Wagner and Simons, 2009), bedrock (Tudela-Isanta, Fernández-Pascual, et al., 2018; Tudela-Isanta, Ladouceur, et al., 2018) or successional stages in e.g. glacier forelands (Schwienbacher et al., 2012).
+Despite these general syndromes, germination strategies are known to vary in response to local elevation gradients (Fernández-Pascual et al., 2017), light exposures (Wagner and Simons, 2009), bedrock type (Tudela-Isanta, Fernández-Pascual, et al., 2018; Tudela-Isanta, Ladouceur, et al., 2018) or successional stages in e.g. glacier forelands (Schwienbacher et al., 2012).